stock1218/KAPPAS/README.md

 - Package archetecture into AWS Cloud Formation

 ## Why?
 I built this framework while interning at a startup that wanted to process PAN information for their existing platform.
 They were using an AWS infrastructure, and they needed to become PCI compliant.
-I then designed this solution that sucessfuly allowed them to quickly spin up a secure system for processing sensitive information.
-This framework was also designed to be highly extensible and maintainable, so that it could provide buisness value further into the future.
+I then designed this solution that successfully allowed them to quickly spin up a secure system for processing sensitive information.
+This framework was also designed to be highly extensible and maintainable so that it could provide business value further into the future.

-Throughout this project I learned a lot about compliance, securty engeneering, and technologies including Go, Docker, gRPC, and AWS.
+Throughout this project, I learned a lot about compliance, security engineering, and technologies including Go, Docker, gRPC, and AWS.

 ## Useful Links